Marrying My Best Friend

 Recurrent pregnancy loss isn’t the end of my story, and I don’t need to wait for my circumstances to change to run the race in front of me and play the cards I’ve been dealt.
 My story doesn’t define me, and my circumstances don’t change the truth about who I am.
 I’m stronger today than I was 5 years ago, and for that I have the lives of my 8 babies to thank.
 Those little fighters who taught me more about resilience and survival and defying the odds.
 Their short little lives inspire me daily.
 Although my body couldn’t sustain their life here on earth, my body is incredibly capable of much more than I thought it was, and my race isn’t over yet.”

 This story was submitted to Love What Matters by Lindsay A. Blair of Greenville, South Carolina.
-You can follow her journey on Instagram and her blog.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+You can follow her journey on Instagram.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories about couples’ infertility journeys: